KlaytonHutchins/EventTracker/README.md

 This application allows a user to track his/her finances with any number of credit cards and banks.
 A user can enter deposits, withdrawals, purchases, and payments as they make them and the application will display applicable data about his/her finances.

-The application dynamically displays all information the user sees.
-There is only one html page, all unneeded elements are hidden from the user and others are displayed based on which page they have navigated to.
+The application uses Angular to dynamically display information stored in the MySQL database about the user's finances.

 ## Technologies Used
-Java, Javascript, Eclipse/Spring Tool Suite, Spring, Git, JSON, MySQL, MySQL Workbench, MAMP
+Java, Angular, VS Code, Eclipse/Spring Tool Suite, Spring framework, Git, JSON, MySQL, MySQL Workbench, MAMP

 ## REST Endpoints